OctaNebula/return-oof-sound/readme.md

 > program does not work!!11!11!1

-run the program as administrator, i even said it in the readme smh

-other than that it might be a bug, and this was a random project I made out of pure boredom to learn how git works so don't really expect me to fix it lol
+it might be a bug, and this was a random project I made out of pure boredom to learn how git works so don't really expect me to fix it lol
 > I want to contribute to the project and improve your shitty code

 I yet have to figure out how GitHub works (no pull request mumbo jumbo for now 😭😭) so for now just send me the modified code on discord (OctaNebula#7531)